The Black Sleep

-The film was released as a double feature with the 1955 British film The Creeping Unknown (the title of the re-edited American release of the British film The Quatermass Xperiment).
-The Black Sleep was supposedly re-released in 1962 under the title Dr. Cadman's Secret, but it is not clear that it received distribution under that name.
+The film was released in the USA as a double feature with the 1955 British film The Creeping Unknown (the title of the American release of the British film The Quatermass Xperiment).
+The Black Sleep was re-released in 1962 under the title Dr. Cadman's Secret on a double bill with Voodoo Island which was retitled Silent Death.

 Plot

 In a London prison in 1872, Dr. Gordon Ramsay is awaiting execution for the murder of a man named Curry, despite his claims of innocence.
 He is visited by renowned surgeon Sir Joel Cadman, who offers him a chance to save his life in exchange for assisting Cadman with experiments at his estate.
 Cadman gives Ramsay a potion that he calls "The Black Sleep," which induces a deathlike state that can lead to actual death if an antidote is not administered in time.
 The next morning, Ramsay is discovered in his cell, apparently dead, and Cadman takes the body, supposedly for burial, with his assistant Odo.

 When Ramsay is revived at Cadman's estate, he is startled by screams from a young woman named Laurie, who is being attacked by a large man named Mungo.
 The only person who can control Mungo is Cadman's nurse, Daphne, who quiets the attacker and leads him away.
 Later, Cadman and Daphne visit the bedroom of Cadman's wife Angelina, who is comatose from an inoperable brain tumor.
 Cadman vows that he will find a way to operate on Angelina and save her life.
 However, when he next meets with Ramsay, Cadman tells him that he is conducting experiments on human brains to help restore creatures like Mungo and his mute servant Casimir to normal condition.
 Mungo, it turns out, was actually a Doctor Monroe, one of Ramsay's former teachers, whom Cadman claims he is trying to help through his research.

 In a hidden laboratory/operating room in the manor, Ramsay observes Cadman's experiment on a man's brain, with Lucy and Daphne assisting.
 He is taken aback, though, when he sees cerebral fluid leaking from the subject's exposed brain, indicating that he is still alive.
 Cadman regards potential brain injury as a necessary risk for the greater good that his experiments will produce, testing different regions of the brain to map their functions.
 That night, though, Laurie tells Ramsay that she thinks she can trust him and that she is actually Dr. Monroe's daughter.
 Her father's current state as "Mungo" was caused by an operation by Cadman.
 When confronted by Ramsay, Cadman admits that he was responsible and says that he is working to reverse and atone for his mistakes, but he does not mention his wife and her condition.